 Epson XP-640 Review

-Epson’s ‘small in one multifunction printer is a great choice for homes where space is a little bit limited, but previous models in the range have tended to be relatively conventional four-color printers.
+Epson’s ‘small multifunction printer is a great choice for homes where space is a little bit limited, but previous models in the range have tended to be relatively conventional four-color printers.
 As the name suggests, the new Premium model is advanced and uses 5 inks to produce top-quality picture prints.